vinhed/Image-Maker/README.md

 ImageMaker.exe [Image Name] [Images in width] [Images in height] [Output width]

-[Image Name] - Path of primary image
+[Image Name] - Path to primary image

 [Images in width] - Small images in width